Luos-io/Documentation/src/pages/tools/boot.md

 ### Applications

-As for the bootloader, you have to modify the linker file in the application if you want to make it compatible with this feature.
+As for the bootloader, you have to modify the linker file in the application to make it compatible with this feature.
 Now that we defined the memory layout, the modification is straightforward:

 <img src="../../_assets/img/linker_app.png" />